 One day, I went to the library, and found a book called The Hormone Cure, by Dr. Sara Gottfried.
 It really opened my eyes to how important diet is, the products you use, exercise, LIFESTYLE is.
 Learning to make these changes and actually implement them is key.
 But so many look at the food you eat as restrictions.
 It is so important to change our mindsets when it comes to food.
 It isn't about what you can't eat.
 It's about finding the good things to eat.
 And eating the right amount of calories (wow this is big, so many women skip meals and end up eating the amount of calories as a toddler!)
 I started following Jessica Ash on Instagram.
 One of her posts floored me.
 Basically it says that our liver stores glycogen.
 Which is sugar, of course.
 We are told not to eat after a certain time at night, but if you think about it, say you eat supper at 6 PM.
 6-10 hours later (this is the period our liver stores the sugar), our liver runs out of sugar to use.
 So it needs to use something else right?
 It turns to cortisol, our stress hormone.
 Anyone waking up at 2-4 AM?
 You can't see me, but my hand is up.
 This is why we wake up in the middle of the night and can't get back to sleep.
 I also used to ignore my growling stomach as I turned to coffee first thing in the morning.
 I'm pretty sure this is where things really got bad for me, hormonally.
 Because my liver used cortisol to burn energy, the coffee added to it (coffee is not necessarily bad, but on an empty stomach and no other food + hormone imbalances = trouble).
 I'm learning to listen to my body and eat when it tells me to.
 Wow I've noticed a difference in my sleep since I started doing this!!

 I'm going to briefly touch on products: you may know I use Young Living for pretty much everything.
 The products you use are SO important!
-I really don't like using the word 'toxic', but for lack of a better word, there are so many ingredients that ARE toxic to our bodies!!!
+We've switched out so many products that contain endocrine disruptors, as some of those ingredients mimic estrogen in our bodies.
 Kick the products that contain the synthetic fragrances, the SLES, SLS, phthalates.
 Your body will thank you.